What is background data and how to restrict background data in Android

 Does background app refresh use data?

 Apps refresh in the background to regularly check for notifications.
 This means, when you get an email, message or Tweet, it’s delivered right to your device, whether you’re on Wi-Fi or mobile data.
+So yes, if you’re not on Wi-Fi, it will use mobile data.

 What does restrict background data mean?